jenkinsci/influxdb-query-plugin/README.md

 **Retry Count**  Number of times to execute the query as a single post-build step.

 **Retry Interval**  Time to wait in between each query in seconds.

-**Query Link Field**  The field name in the database which contains the ARC link data.
-Defaults to _link_

-**ARC Link URL**  This is needed to provide ARC links in the console log.
-The statsd data only contains the unique part of the link.
-The ARC link (tiny link) provided by OverOps can be different from one organization to the next or if the install is on premise instead of SaaS.
-Defaults to _http://tkp.to_

 **Mark Build Unstable**  Check if we should mark the build unstable if the Max Record Count is exceeded.